-When we started First Step Expeditions three years ago, our goal was simple: we wanted to be the company that showed our customers the heart and soul of Peru – not just getting you on a bus and going from site to site.
+When we started First Step Expeditions in 2017, our goal was simple: we wanted to be the company that showed our customers the heart and soul of Peru – not just getting you on a bus and going from site to site.
 For us, that means taking folks to beautiful places while getting off the beaten path and into communities where our staff can introduce you to locals and you can learn about the history and culture in a fun and meaningful way.

 The biggest part of what makes this experience great for our customers is the guides, porters, chefs, and drivers that make up our incredible staff.
-Unfortunately, along with the rest of the world, this year we are not immune to the effects of the COVID-19 pandemic and Peru has been hit especially hard.
+Unfortunately, along with the rest of the world, we were not immune to the effects of the COVID-19 pandemic and Peru has been hit especially hard.
 One in every 12 people employed in this country work in the tourism industry and without tourists, our teams and countless other locals are receiving no income or assistance from the government.

 With our staff and their families in mind, we’ve had to adopt the Quechua concept of “Ayni” – today for me, tomorrow for you – and have put our other social projects and equipment upgrades on hold this year.
 In order to provide a better future for our team and a better experience for our customers, we decided to invest any profit we made over the last few years into our staff to help them have a little more money for survival.

 As we work to get through this difficult time together, we just wanted to put this message out here to say thank you.
 It’s because of you – our customers – and your support of our business in the past and your future support that we are able to keep food on the tables of our staff and achieve our mission to keep local traditions alive in the heart of Peru.